fivequarters/fusebit.io/src/_blog/_posts/oauth-refresh-token-best-practices.md

 A malicious attacker can use a compromised refresh token to issue a new access token to request protected data to the resource server.
 The authorization server can contain this risk by detecting refresh token reuse using refresh token rotation.
 If your application uses refresh token rotation, it can now store it in local storage or browser memory.
-[You can try a service that supports it like Auth0](https://auth0.com/docs/secure/tokens/refresh-tokens/refresh-token-rotation).
+[You can use a service like Auth0 that supports token rotation](https://auth0.com/docs/secure/tokens/refresh-tokens/refresh-token-rotation).

 ### Refresh Token Revocation

 There are several reasons a user needs to remove authorization access to their account from your application:

-- A user log-outs from your application
+- A user log-outs from your application.
-- A user wants to stop using your application
+- A user wants to stop using your application.
 - Due to security risks, the application will no longer be supported or disabled temporarily 😵.

-Ensure your application once your user has removed authorization from your application, Popular authorization service providers like [Auth0](https://auth0.com/docs/secure/tokens/refresh-tokens/revoke-refresh-tokens) support refresh token removal via token/revoke endpoint.
+Popular authorization and authentication service providers like [Auth0](https://auth0.com/docs/secure/tokens/refresh-tokens/revoke-refresh-tokens) support refresh token removal via `token/revoke` endpoint.

 ## To Wrap up